halfpass25/Bootstrap-Form-Builder-PHP-MySQL-with-drag-drop/README.md

 In a principle, it should be possible to recall a given form setup from the database, edit it based on new requirements and finally ask the system to output the HTML code.
-I can here you "the edit can be done manually into HTML" and you are right but having the form stored into a db, will probably reduce typos and allows for a much easier re-use, since you have all of your forms into a central repository (the db).
+I can here you "the edit can be done manually into HTML" and you are right but having the form stored into a db, will probably reduce typos and allows for a much easier re-use, since you have all of your already checked and tested forms into a central repository (the db).

 Currently (2021-07-27) I'm collecting data and refining requirements, please feel free to comment about the whole idea ;)